 happening inside our body.

-Beyond biological and physiological changes, aging is associated with a variety of life changes such as retirement, loss of friends, growth of children/grandchildren, and relocation of family (including ones' self).
+Beyond biological and physiological changes, aging is associated with a variety of life changes such as:

 Hearing loss due to age is referred to as presbycusis and can be due to any number and combination of factors including inner and outer ear changes, medical conditions, and drug use.
 Hearing loss in one's older years is not a given but is common.
-Hearing loss due to damage, loud noise, and/or long-term exposure to sounds that are too loud or last too long becomes more noticeable as one ages.
-Damage due to noise exposure actually damages the sensory hair cells in your ear; once damaged they do not repair and hearing is permanently diminished.
+The National Institutes of Health estimates that almost 50% of older adults, aged 75 and over, have presbycusis.6 Hearing loss due to damage, loud noise, and/or long-term exposure to sounds that are too loud or last too long becomes more noticeable as one ages.
+Damage due to noise exposure actually damages the sensory hair cells in your ear; once damaged they do not repair, and hearing is permanently diminished.

 Social and physical environments have an important influence on the acquiring, development, and maintenance of healthy and beneficial behaviors.
 Acquiring, developing, and maintaining healthy behaviors are essential for all-inclusive good health: beneficial diet, physical activity, and refraining from toxicity (i.e. illicit drug, alcohol, and tobacco use) are but to name a few.

-As we age we should maintain and/or incorporate regular cardiovascular exercise and strength training to maintain muscle mass.
-Proper exercise and good nutrition can both help to preserve cognitive function, stave off losses in capacity, delay care dependency, and even reverse many geriatric syndromes.
-Regular mental stimulation and brain exercise is also extremely important!
+As we age, we should maintain and/or incorporate regular cardiovascular exercise and strength training to maintain muscle mass.
+Proper exercise and good nutrition can both help to preserve cognitive function, stave off losses in capacity, delay care dependency, and even reverse many geriatric syndromes.10 Regular mental stimulation and brain exercise is also extremely important!
 From taking an art class, to daily reading time, even a simple crossword puzzle are all great ways to keep your mind active and healthy.11